luckman212/login-items-dump/README.md

 > *It requires root permissions, so you will likely be asked for your password.
 For unattended scripting, you can use `SUDO_ASKPASS` to avoid the password prompt, but that's beyond the scope of this README.*

-## Small sample of the program's output
+### Screenshot of a portion of the program's output

 <img src=image2.png width=1163>